sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/upload.rst

 #.
 Expand the **General** tab.
 #.
 Place the cursor on **Select Boxes** option and drag and drop it in the first column.

-   **Note:** Make sure to drop the component right below the upload file component box and not inside the box.
+   **Note:** Ensure that you drop the component below the upload file component box, rather than inside the box

    .. figure:: ../../../_assets/web-app/stage-upload/drag-select-boxes.png
       :alt: web-app